SAP-samples/partner-reference-application/Tutorials/43-Multi-Tenancy-Features-Observability.md

 # Observability

 In [Test and Troubleshoot](16-Test-Trace-Debug.md#check-application-logs), you can find information about out-of-the-box logs provided by SAP BTP Cloud Foundry runtime.
 These logs are helpful when it comes to ad hoc error analysis.
-However, they don't allow for sophisticated analyses and are stored only for a specific time.
+However, they don't allow for sophisticated analyses and are only stored for a specific time.

-The [SAP Cloud Logging service](https://help.sap.com/docs/cloud-logging/cloud-logging/what-is-sap-cloud-logging?version=Cloud) provides a big picture of the behavior and health of your application since it offers more features by collecting logs, traces, and metrics in a central place with a longer storage time.
-This way, it helps you ensure and improve efficiency, scalability, resilience, and availability.
+The [SAP Cloud Logging service](https://help.sap.com/docs/cloud-logging/cloud-logging/what-is-sap-cloud-logging?version=Cloud) provides the big picture of the behavior and health of your application, since it offers more features by collecting logs, traces, and metrics in a central place with a longer storage time.
+In this way, it helps you ensure and improve efficiency, scalability, resilience, and availability.

-Note that this service is aimed not at the users of the app, but at the app provider.
+Note that this service is not aimed at the users of the app, but at the app provider.

 This tutorial describes how to connect the SAP Cloud Logging service to your SAP BTP application.

 ## Integrate the SAP Cloud Logging Service
-The SAP Cloud Logging service is an instance-based and environment-agnostic observability service that stores, visualizes, and helps analyze application logs, metrics, and traces from SAP BTP Cloud Foundry.
+The SAP Cloud Logging service is an instance-based and environment-agnostic observability service that stores, visualizes, and helps analyze application logs, metrics, and traces from the SAP BTP Cloud Foundry.
 The service builds upon [OpenSearch](https://opensearch.org/), which offers features such as querying, dashboarding, alerting, anomaly detection, and access management.

 For more information, refer to the documentation on the [SAP Cloud Logging service](https://help.sap.com/docs/cloud-logging/cloud-logging/what-is-sap-cloud-logging?version=Cloud).